willduff/mixedreality-enthusiast-guide/docs/before-you-start.md

 ## Make sure that you have any required adapters

 Your Windows Mixed Reality compatible PC may not have the full-sized HDMI and USB 3.0 ports needed to connect your immersive headset.
 Or you may need a Bluetooth adapter to meet the Mixed Reality Portal requirements.
-If that's the case, you'll need adapters to connect your headset and Motion Contollers.
+If that's the case, you'll need adapters to connect your headset and motion contollers.
 You'll find a list of adapter types you may need, and some recommendations on specific adapter models [here](recommended-adapters-for-windows-mixed-reality-capable-pcs.md).

 ## Make sure that you have input devices

-Windows Mixed Reality is designed to work best with Windows Mixed Reality Motion Controllers, which provide natural, precise interactions with no need to install hardware on your walls.
+Windows Mixed Reality is designed to work best with Windows Mixed Reality motion controllers, which provide natural, precise interactions with no need to install hardware on your walls.
 But you can also use an Xbox controller or a mouse and keyboard.

 ## Get headphones if your headset didn't come with them